titiabdelghafour8-lab/openGL-Bldiya/README.md

 Hi!
 I am Abdelghafour Titi, a gaming enthusiast.
 I've always liked video games and was curious about how they were made.

-I tried to learn Unity and picked up some tutorials online, but it felt more like being a "game designer" than a "game maker."
-I wanted to learn everything from the ground up.
+And in order to accomplish this goal I embarking a long low-level journey to learn everything from the ground up.
 My goal is to make a game engine so that I get to tell how every pixel got to the screen.

 From my experience with high-level development and the use of pre-made game engines, I did not get the feeling of satisfaction, total control, and proper understanding that often came from learning mathematics in CPGE.